| |

 We all want to be special, but honor

 is not something a ritual bequeaths on a man.
-It comes from inside.
+It comes from inside

-It radiates from his character with his every word and deed.
+and is revealed in action.
+It radiates from his character with his

 Historically, many knights have failed